- Approach on Breast Reconstruction

 What are the potential complications of single stage breast reconstruction?

-Dr. Zemmel will do everything possible to minimize the complication rate of your surgery.
+Dr. Zemmel and Dr. Reddy will do everything possible to minimize the complication rate of your surgery.
 Despite best efforts, however, certain complications can occur.
 They can range from mild asymmetry to significant skin and tissue necrosis.
 The standard surgical complications include bleeding, infection, damage to surrounding tissue structures, pulmonary embolism, deep venous thrombosis, skin flap necrosis, capsular contracture, implant rupture, and major asymmetry.
 Your surgeon will go over the rates of these complications during your consultations.

 What is the chance of needing a revision?